Cloud Strife: Critical reception

-Game designers Hiroshi Matsuyama, Masahiro Sakurai and Yoko Taro spoke favorably of Cloud's character and his impact in gaming.
+Portrayal in Final Fantasy VII

 Cloud has been mostly well received by critics.
 In his review of the PC release of Final Fantasy VII, Ron Dulin of GameSpot commented that "a simple understatement will have to suffice: Cloud is easily the most interesting and complex character ever presented in a game".
 RPGamers Aujang Abadi called Cloud "one of the most complex characters Square has created", as well as "the first truly complicated main character".
 Sharon Packer identifies Cloud as having mental illness in the form of dissociative identity disorder (DID), while Katie Whitlock identifies him as having involuntary memory resulting from post-traumatic stress disorder (PTSD).
 The book Japanese Culture Through Videogames addresses Cloud as a complex fictional character, comparing him with Metal Gears Solid Snake, Final Fantasy VIs Terra Branford, and Tekkens Jin Kazama due to his identity issues.
 Kurt Kalata of Gamasutra stated that Cloud is "somewhat of a weakling" with grandiose delusions and other psychological issues.
 He also called Cloud one of the first unreliable narrators in a role-playing video game.
 According to Patrick Holleman, "no RPG has ever deliberately betrayed the connection between protagonist and player like FFVII does".
 The game's use of the unreliable narrator literary concept has drawn comparisons to films such as Fight Club (1999), The Sixth Sense (1999), American Psycho (2000), and Memento (2000), with Patrick Holleman and Jeremy Parish arguing that the game takes the unreliable narrator concept a step further by establishing a connection between the player and the protagonist.
 Jack Ridsdale of PCGamesN argues that Cloud is a deconstruction of the hero archetype and toxic masculinity, and compares the plot twist about his true identity to that of Fight Club.
 In Alana Hagues from RPGFan said Cloud's shock when Sephiroth kills Aerith has a major impact on her as Cloud properly expresses depression over death, something no video game has ever done to her.
 While Cloud is never addressed as a God, he has to protect the peace as Sephiroth plays the role of Satan and his Shadow, with Cloud having to surpass him in the narrative.

+In the book Transnational Contexts of Culture, Gender, Class, and Colonialism in Play, Alexis Pulos Lee compared the Western critical response handling of the two Nier incarnations for the protagonist involving a middle-aged man and a young slender man to the way Westerners view Cloud alongside his nemesis, Sephiroth, as overly feminine and Japanese due to the handling of masculinity depending on regions.
+This is reinforced by how Westerners tend to portray Final Fantasy VII characters in Machinima parodies of the game in a negative fashion.
+The father avatar is seen as an unfitting Japanese protagonist, while the brother is instead seen as more fitting for Japanese audiences due to how his design is more fitting with the Final Fantasy fans.
+Cloud's respective relationships with Aerith and Tifa were also popular with writers.